IBM/z_ansible_collections_doc/source/eda/eda-for-ibm-z.rst

 Automation content
 ^^^^^^^^^^^^^^^^^^

-Automation content defines how events are processed:
+Automation content defines how the following events are processed.

 - Rulebooks specify event sources, conditions, and actions.
 - Playbooks implement validation, orchestration, and remediation logic.